imranbashae/apanacollage_demo/README.md

 # apanacollage_demo
 this is my first repo
-author is shaik imran basha
+author is shaik imran basha.
 shaik imran basah